aditocco2/EECE590X/README.md

 - Select the section/folder with all the questions and `Import`
 - Give the question pool a relevant name
 - Select `1` for `Number of Questions to Select` (unless you want more)
-- `Save` the question and `Preview` the quiz to make sure it looks right
+- `Save` the question
+- Be sure to `Preview` the quiz to make sure it looks right

 ## Importing Custom Libraries and Modules
 This project uses many custom modules stored in the `libs` folder, the most notable being `d2l`.
 In order to use these modules in your Python files, you will need to add `libs` to your default Python path.
 Here's how to do this in Windows: